 - Add ground Nilla wafers and whisk.

 - Heat stirring occasionally until pudding like consistency forms (about 15-20 minutes).

 - Remove the pudding from the heat and allow to cool for about 10 minutes.

 - In baking dish, layer the bottom with Nilla wafers.

 - Then add a layer of sliced bananas.

 - Pour about a half a cup of pudding over the bananas and Nilla wafers (Just enough to cover them).

 - Add an additional layer of Nilla wafers over the bananas.

 - Pour remaining pudding over the Nilla wafers.

-- Press Nilla wafers around the edge of the dish.
+- Press Nilla wafers around the edge/on top of the dish.

-- Cover and refrigerate for at least four hours before serving.
+- Cover and refrigerate for at least four to six hours before serving.
 The pudding needs additional time to thicken and set.
+Best refrigerated overnight.

 Welcome to with Kultural Kreations!
 Our recipes are southern based; however, we create a variety of delicious recipes from Air Fryer Recipes, Casseroles, Appetizers, Dessert, Cocktails and more!